suraiyamurshedmaha656-oss/Ecommerce-platform-project/README.md

 # Ecommerce-platform-project
 new repository
 E-Commerce Platform – Team Contributions

 Project Features:
-Users, Products, Categories, Cart, Orders, Order Items, Payments, Reviews
+Users, Products, Categories, Cart, Orders, Order Items, Payments, Reviews.

+We used HTML & CSS for fronted page, PHP for backend and used MYSQL for database.

 Team Members & Contributions: